Christian History Institute

-Christian History Institute is a non-profit organization located in Worcester, Pennsylvania, producer or co-producer of several award-winning films, the Torchlighters: Heroes of the Faith series, and the founder of Christian History magazine.
+Christian History Institute is a non-profit organization located in Worcester, Pennsylvania, producer or co-producer of several films, the Torchlighters: Heroes of the Faith series, and the founder of Christian History magazine.

 History

 Founded by A. Kenneth Curtis (1939–2011) in 1982, Christian History Institute from its inception has issued film and print resources for laity education in Christian history, and now also offers online resources, including supplemental material for Christian films and videos, Christian History magazine, and Glimpses bulletins.